digifoxlk/break-of-tribe-invite-personalizer/README.md

 - `index.html` - main page and UI structure
 - `assests/css/app.css` - styles and visual design
-- `assests/js/app.js` - canvas rendering, drag interaction, export logic
+- `assests/js/app.js` - canvas rendering, drag interaction, and export logic
+- `assests/js/jspdf.umd.min.js` - local jsPDF library for PDF export
+- `assests/img/favicon.png` - favicon asset

 ## Notes

-- The invitation background is rendered from an embedded image asset.
+- The invitation background is rendered on a canvas using embedded image data.
-- PDF export is implemented using `jsPDF` loaded from a CDN.
+- PDF export is implemented using a local `jsPDF` library.
 - The app is designed for desktop and mobile browsers.

 ## License